moweiz/github.io/README.md

 # github.io
-Tech blog covering gaming, PC hardware, and guides with links to latest products and categories.
+Tech blog for gaming, PC components, and guides with direct links to product pages and categories.